gemc/home/_documentation/materials/materials.md

 <br/>

-## GEMC pre-built special materials
+## GEMC prebuilt special materials

 GEMC defines a small set of isotopically pure materials that are not in the NIST database.
 These are built automatically at startup and can be used like any Geant4 material: